TheOdinProject/curriculum/ruby_on_rails/advanced_forms_and_activerecord/forms_advanced.md

 ### Assignment

 <div class="lesson-content__panel" markdown="1">
-  1. Read the [Rails Guide on Forms](https://guides.rubyonrails.org/form_helpers.html#choices-from-a-collection-of-arbitrary-objects) section 5, which covers populating a form with a collection of objects.
+  1. Read the Rails Guide on Forms section 5, which covers [populating a form with a collection of objects](https://guides.rubyonrails.org/form_helpers.html#choices-from-a-collection-of-arbitrary-objects).
-  2. Read the [Same Rails Guide on Forms](http://guides.rubyonrails.org/form_helpers.html#building-complex-forms) section 10, which covers accepting nested form data.
+  2. Read the Same Rails Guide on Forms section 10, which covers [accepting nested form data](http://guides.rubyonrails.org/form_helpers.html#building-complex-forms).
-  3. Read the [Same Rails Guide on Forms](http://guides.rubyonrails.org/form_helpers.html#understanding-parameter-naming-conventions) section 8, which covers the parameter conventions for nested forms.
+  3. Read the Same Rails Guide on Forms section 8, which covers the [parameter conventions for nested forms](http://guides.rubyonrails.org/form_helpers.html#understanding-parameter-naming-conventions).
-  4. Read [this blog post from Peter Rhoades](https://www.createdbypete.com/2014/04/04/working-with-nested-forms-and-a-many-to-many-association-in-rails-4.html) on working with nested forms.
-The example covers a lot of the things we've gone over so far, so follow along.
+  4. Read this blog post from [Peter Rhoades on working with nested forms](https://www.createdbypete.com/2014/04/04/working-with-nested-forms-and-a-many-to-many-association-in-rails-4.html).The example covers a lot of the things we’ve gone over so far, so follow along.
 Also note how he does the allowing of nested attributes in Rails 4.
 </div>

 ### Conclusion